etendosoftware/etendo/README.md

 cp gradle.properties.template gradle.properties
 cp src-rx/gradle.properties.template src-rx/gradle.properties
 ```
-2. You can edit `gradle.properties` files updating the variables or use the default values
+2. You can either edit both `gradle.properties` files updating the variables, or use their default values.

+### gradle.properties

->The Nexus user and Password is required
+>The Nexus user and Password are required

 | Variable                     | Description                                                               | Default value |
 |------------------------------|---------------------------------------------------------------------------|---------------|